 Our fourth examples hails from Colada, a fast casual that takes a popular global sandwich and seamlessly moves it into the breakfast space.

 The jianbing, or bing for short, is on the rise here—thanks to operators serving stellar versions of this savory Chinese crêpe.
-At Little Tong Noodle Shop, a contemporary Chinese eatery specializing in Yunnan-inspired rice noodles at its East Village and Midtown East locations, the bing has been a hit.
+But the jiabing, a more generalized term for a sandwich in China, is where Little Tong Noodle Shop, a contemporary Chinese eatery specializing in Yunnan-inspired rice noodles at its East Village and Midtown East locations, has found success.